 Five documentaries to inspire you… to get up

-Photo by KAL VISUALS/Unsplash
+Photo by Isaac Wendland/Unsplash

 Watching documentaries on Netflix has become a luxury for those lucky enough to stay home these days.
 Netflix, in particular, has a vast array of documentaries that will open your eyes and motivate you to prioritize your health.
 There are also a couple of moving stories that depict why sports and fitness have the power to change your life—for the better, of course.
 Here are five fitness documentaries you should watch on Netflix right now.

 “Resurface” is a moving documentary about war veterans who learn to surf to combat their PTSD.
-Set in California, the film deep dives into how surf therapy became a healing exercise.
+Set in California, the film dives deep into how surf therapy became a healing exercise.
 It will make you believe that no injury or challenge is too big for you.
-Just take it from one of the documentary’s most touching scenes—when a vet who lost both his legs and arm was able to catch his first wave on the ocean.
+Just take it from one of the documentary’s most touching scenes—when a vet who lost both his legs and arms was able to catch his first wave on the ocean.
 It’s something to watch if you’re going through something you feel you cannot get out of.

 If you’re a big fan of boxing or wrestling, this documentary is a delight to watch.
-“Fightworld” brings you around the world to explore different kinds of fighting sports, specifically local fight culture, muay thai, lethwei and traditional wrestling.
+“Fightworld” brings you around the world to explore the different kinds of fighting sports, specifically local fight culture, muay thai, lethwei and traditional wrestling.
 “Fightworld” also explores how fighting empowers and unites people of all genders, cultures, classes and ethnicities.